Russia national football team: Since 2022: suspensions and potential AFC move

 At the same time, Russia has also increasingly pivoted football games to Asia.
 From late 2022 to early 2023, Russia played six AFC opponents, Kyrgyzstan, Uzbekistan, Tajikistan, Iran, Iraq and Qatar.
-In response, critics claim that the AFC doesn't offer the "same amount of power like in Europe" when compared to "lucrative European competitions".
+In response, critics claim that the AFC does not offer the "same amount of power like in Europe" when compared to "lucrative European competitions".
 Magomed Adiyev, the current head coach of Kazakhstan national football team (Kazakhstan moved from the AFC to UEFA in 2002), also claimed that Russia should not move and rather "wait until further development".
 However, Australia, Japan, South Korea, three major AFC members, has urged the AFC not to allow Russia in even if they decided on doing so.
 Still, according to Martin Lowe, the AFC has a significant number of members that are sympathetic to Russia, mainly in West and South Asia, as well as China, plus with several Central Asian countries (including Kazakhstan, which is the first UEFA nation to send a national team to play Russia since the invasion of Ukraine after Belarus), which could undermine Australia, Japan and South Korea's efforts due to their limited voices against the wider pro-Russian opinions in the AFC.

 In December 2023, the Russian Football Union decided not to apply for the transfer to AFC at the time (the application has to be made six months before the end of UEFA's reporting year in June), as the FIFA ban from official international competitions remained in effect.
 The RFU agreed to re-consider the transfer in the future depending on FIFA or UEFA's actions.

 In 2024, Russia decided to play against opponents from Asia once again, as they participated in the 2024 LPBank Cup held in Vietnam.
 Russia was scheduled to face Vietnam and Thailand.
 They defeated Vietnam 3–0, however, the match against Thailand was cancelled for safety reasons due to Typhoon Yagi.
 On 15 November, Russia recorded its biggest ever victory as they thrashed Brunei 11–0 at the Krasnodar Stadium, before defeating Syria 4–0 in the following friendly, adding the number of Asian opponents Russia have played to nine.
 On 20 November 2024, shortly after the conclusion of the 2024–25 UEFA Nations League group stages, Russia were confirmed to be banned from the entire 2026 FIFA World Cup qualification, which raised further questions over Russia's affiliation to UEFA.
+On 7 June 2026, the ban was extended to encompass the 2026–27 season.